-Charter: The Student Learning Outcomes Committee promotes campus-wide understanding and integration of outcomes, at all levels and across all programs.
-The SLO Committee is charged with facilitating campus dialogue to enhance institutional effectiveness and the continuous improvement of student learning.
+Charter: The Student Learning Outcomes Committee promotes campus-wide understanding and integration of Student Learning Outcomes, facilitating campus dialogue to enhance institutional effectiveness and the continuous improvement of student learning.
 The specific tasks of this committee are:

-Refining the plan and timeline for the ongoing development and assessment of SLOs, which include: Institution-Level Outcomes (ILOs), Program-Level Outcomes (PLOs), Student Support Outcomes (SSOs), General Education Learning Outcomes (GELOs), and Course-Level Outcomes (CLOs);
+Refining the plan and timeline for the ongoing development and assessment of Course and Program Outcomes, General Education Student Learning Outcomes, Student Service Outcomes, and Institutional Student Learning Outcomes as needed;

-Guiding the college through the continual process of developing, implementing, assessing, and evaluating outcomes;
+Guiding the college through the ongoing process of developing, implementing, assessing, and evaluating outcomes;

-Monitoring and supporting the process of assessing outcomes for courses, programs, and services; and
+Monitoring and evaluating the process of assessing outcomes for courses, programs, and services; and

-Using results for accreditation.
+Documenting all outcomes, processes and results for accreditation.

 Co-chairs: Dean appointed by Vice-President of Academic Affairs

-Faculty member appointed by the Academic Senate Council, who is, therefore, an
+Faculty member appointed by the Academic Senate Council

-ex-officio, non-voting member of the Academic Senate Council

-Members: Department Chair, Coordinator, Supervisor or designee from each
+Members: Faculty department Chair, Coordinator, or designee from each

 department

 Dean appointed by the Vice-Presidents of Academic Affairs and Student Support

+One classified staff representative recommended by the Classified Senate and approved by the College President

+One student appointed by Associated Students

 Student Learning Outcomes Coordinator (ex-officio, non-voting)

-(Note: These organizational coordinators are to be differentiated from department coordinators, who are included within the AFT contract)

 Academic Senate President (ex-officio, non-voting)

-2.1.2.7 Student Success and Equity Committee Charter: The Student Success and Equity Committee makes recommendations on college-wide planning related to student success activities.
+2.1.2.7 Student Equity and Achievement (SEA) Committee Charter: The Student Equity and Achievement Committee makes recommendations on college-wide planning related to student success activities.
 The specific tasks of this committee are:

 Reviewing and evaluating campus-wide student success and equity data;

-Developing and monitoring the College Student Success Plan;
+Developing and monitoring the College Student Equity Plan, along with reviewing all related Plans;

-Develop and monitor the College Student Equity Plan

 Recommending, coordinating, and initiating strategies which enhance student success at Moorpark College;

 Recommending, coordinating, and supporting programs and services that support diverse groups of students in order to promote student equity;